caiks/WBOT02/README.md

 The skew and hyper-skew goes from very positive to very negative, so *model* 65 is no more normal than *model* 25, although it is more normal than *model* 60.
 The excess of very short paths is probably the result of the actual-potential scanning mode ignoring less frequent, but not infrequent, features.

 From *model* 25 onwards the source images came from Film Noir videos instead of Fireman Sam.
-We can see that there is a step change between the *models*.
+We can see that there is a small increase in growth and normality between Fireman Sam *model* 21 and Film Noir *model* 27.
 This is probably because Fireman Sam is in colour and therefore perhaps has fewer brightness contrasts, reducing the available *alignments* for *modelling*.
 Also, later series of Fireman Sam are CGI and so have even more colours, more detailed backgrounds and more complex rendering in general, distracting from foreground features.

 <a name="Tiled_scanned_models"></a>